dave21-py/mcp-maps-3d/README.md

 ## 🙌 Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/dave21-py/mcp-maps-3d/issues).```
+Feel free to check the [issues page](https://github.com/dave21-py/mcp-maps-3d/issues).

-After the last command finishes, refresh your GitHub repository page in your browser.
-Your beautiful, professional new README will be there for everyone to see.

-Congratulations on completing your project from start to finish
+Would love to hear your guys feedback on this project, also dont forget to connect with me on linkedIn: https://www.linkedin.com/in/david-geddam/